lazzarello/griftblog/_posts/2023-12-26-draft-post-for-later.md

 just learned that Sophie isn't as popular as I thought she is.

-murder on the dance floor is also p good song.
+murder on the dance floor is also p good song...

+alright this is pretty cool.